haoyuma2002814/SI649_project/STREAMLIT_README.md

 ## Features

-### 📊 Four Main Visualizations
+### 📊 Two Main Interactive Visualizations

-1. **League-wide Shot Distribution Timeline** (2000–2025)
+1. **Shot Distribution Evolution** (2000–2025)
-   - Stacked area chart showing how shot selection has evolved across the entire league
+   - **Interactive View Switching**: Seamlessly toggle between "League Average" and individual Star Players (Stephen Curry, LeBron James, etc.) to compare career arcs against league trends.
+   - **Full History**: Visualizes the complete timeline (2000–2025) for all views, allowing you to see exactly when players entered the league and how their style shifted.
-   - Toggle key events (rule changes, strategic shifts) overlay
+   - **League Context**: When viewing League Average, key historical events (rule changes, strategic shifts) are overlaid on the chart.
-   - Interactive tooltips with detailed statistics

-2. **Event-driven Turning Points**
-   - Major rule changes and strategic milestones
-   - Hand-checking rules (2004-05)
-   - "Moreyball" era (2012-13)
-   - Curry's MVP season (2015-16)
-   - Freedom of movement rules (2018-19)

-3. **Player-Level Shot Selection Evolution**
-   - Compare shot selection patterns for star players:
-     - Stephen Curry
-     - James Harden
-     - LeBron James
-     - Kevin Durant
-     - DeMar DeRozan
-   - Interactive player selector
-   - See how individual playing styles evolved over time
+   - **Dynamic Insights**: Automatically calculates key metrics (3-Point Share, Mid-Range Share, Restricted Area Share) and their change over time for the selected entity.

-4. **Stephen Curry Shot Chart by Season**
+2. **Stephen Curry 3D Shot Chart** (Interactive Map)
-   - Visual shot chart showing exact shot locations
-   - Color-coded: Green (made), Red (missed)
-   - Season selector to see evolution over time
-   - Detailed shooting statistics (FG%, 3PT%, etc.)
+   - **3D Heatmap**: Uses **PyDeck** to create a stunning 3D hexagonal heatmap of Stephen Curry's shot locations.
+   - **Height = Frequency**: The height of each hexagonal tower represents the volume of shots taken from that zone.
+   - **Court Overlay**: A detailed NBA half-court layout is drawn directly on the map for precise context.
+   - **All-Time View**: Select any specific season from his career (2009–2025) or view his **"All Seasons"** combined shot chart.
+   - **Interactive Exploration**: Pan, tilt, rotate, and zoom around the court to analyze shooting patterns from any angle.

 ## Installation